Battle of the Ialomița

-The Battle of the Ialomița was fought between the army of the Kingdom of Hungary and the Ottoman Empire in 1442, John Hunyadi defeated the army of Şehabeddin Pasha, the Provincial Governor of Rumelia, at the Ialomița River.
+The Battle of the Ialomița was fought in early September 1442 between the army of the Kingdom of Hungary and the Ottoman Empire.
+The Hungarian army, led by John Hunyadi, defeated the forces of Şehabeddin Pasha, the Provincial Governor of Rumelia, in the upper valley of the Ialomița River, located south of the Carpathian Mountains in Wallachia. Şehabeddin, overconfident and seeking to avenge Mezid Bey's defeat at the Battle of Iron Gate, instead suffered an even more disastrous defeat.
+Well-equipped heavy cavalry and the use of Hussite wagon fort played a crucial role in the Hungarian victory.

-The Ottoman advance that began in 1438 was halted at the Siege of Belgrade in 1440, which castle was regarded as the southern gate of the Hungarian Kingdom.
+The Ottoman advance against Hungary, which began in 1438, was halted at the Siege of Belgrade in 1440, which castle was regarded as the southern gate of the Hungarian Kingdom.
 While Turkish raids into the Kingdom of Hungary continued intermittently over the following years, up until the crushing defeats of Ottomans in several battles in 1442.
 In the year of 1442, John Hunyadi won four victories against the Ottomans, two of which were decisive.
-This reversed the dominance of the war party at the Ottoman court in Edirne, particularly when its most ardent supporter, Şehabeddin Pasha himself was defeated.
+This reversed the dominance of the war party at the Ottoman court in Edirne, particularly when its most ardent supporter, Şehabeddin Pasha himself was defeated, he was called as "vice-emperor" in some contemporary Christian sources.

 After the battle, the name of Hunyadi became famous and generally respected in the Christian world and became feared by the entire Ottoman Empire.
-This was the first time a European army had defeated such a large Ottoman force, composed not only of raiders but also of provincial cavalry led by their own sanjak beys and accompanied by formidable janissaries.
+This was the first time a European army had defeated such a large Ottoman force, composed not only of raiders but also of provincial cavalry led by their own sanjak beys and accompanied by the elite, formidable janissaries.
+The victories over Mezid Bey and then over Şehabeddin brought Hunyadi international fame and undermined the growing belief in Ottoman invincibility.

 The victory of John Hunyadi against Şehabeddin Pasha and a large Ottoman army was his greatest battlefield victory, and his second greatest military accomplishment after the defense battle during the Siege of Belgrade in 1456.

+Hunyadi's victories in 1442 were a primary motivation for the anti-Ottoman Hungarian expedition known as the Long Campaign of 1443.

-Confusion over the location of the 1442 battles
+Disputed locations of the 1442 battles

+Battle between John Hunyadi and Mezid Bey

-The battle between Hunyadi and Mezid Bey within the Kingdom of Hungary: Older historiography places it at Szeben in Transylvania, while modern historiography locates the battle at the Iron Gate Pass (Vaskapu in Hungarian) in Hunyad county in southwestern Transylvania.
+The battle between John Hunyadi and Mezid Bey, fought within the Kingdom of Hungary: Older historiography places it at Szeben in Transylvania, while modern historiography locates the battle at the Iron Gate Pass (Vaskapu in Hungarian) in Hunyad county, southwestern Transylvania.

+Battle between John Hunyadi and Şehabeddin Pasha

-The battle between Hunyadi and Şehabeddin Pasha: Older historiography places it at the Iron Gate Pass in Transylvania, while modern historiography locates the battle at the Ialomița River in Wallachia.
+The battle between John Hunyadi and Şehabeddin Pasha: Older historiography places it at the Transylvanian Iron Gate Pass (Vaskapu) within Kingdom of Hungary, while modern historiography locates the battle in the upper valley of the Ialomița River, located south of the Carpathian Mountains in Wallachia, near Târgoviște.
 The exact location is still a matter of much debate among historians.
-American historian John Jefferson suggests a battlefield on the Danube near the modern town of Călărași in southern Romania.
+The American historian John Jefferson has suggested a battlefield along the Danube near the modern town of Călărași in southern Romania.